gizemkoklu/AdCreative.ai-Data-Scientist-Case-Study/README.md

 prompt kısmı örneği: "A photo of small white cardboard cup with a black plastic lid, taken with a background of yellow flower branches, placed on a small wooden-patterned table with a glossy surface."

-punchline kısmı örneği: AI ad banners lead to higher conversions ratesxxxx
+punchline kısmı örneği: AI ad banners lead to higher conversions rates.......

 buton kısmı örneği: call to action text here!